-C-BIO-23 Marine Resources.
+C-BIO-223 Marine Resources.
 Maintain, enhance, and, where feasible, restore marine resources.
 Provide special protection to areas and species of special biological or economic significance.
 Carry out uses of the marine environment in a manner that will sustain the biological productivity of coastal waters and that will maintain healthy populations of all species of marine organisms adequate for long-term commercial, recreational, scientific, and educational purposes.
-[New policy, 2015]

-C-BIO-24 Coastal Streams and Riparian Vegetation.
+C-BIO-234 Coastal Streams and Riparian Vegetation.